 Metres of PC, laptop, printer, and phone cords, filing cabinets, folders, and purpose built shelves are not attractive.
 And even in a bid to go paperless I still end up with piles of paperwork.
 Plus, working from home does not strictly mean being desk-bound.
 Unless I'm painting, planning, or drawing in my studio, where I consider mess artistic, everything else is computer-based at my desk, dining table, on the grass, the couch and, well, sometimes in bed.
 Despite all of this freedom, I try to ensure everything has its place and doesn't look too office-y.
 I'm big on handwritten and typed to-do lists, daily iCal deadline reminders, paints and brushes being boxed away and emptying my dirty paint water.
 It's good psychology to sit down to a clean space the next day.

 So how do other stay-at-home-working mothers manage their time, workspaces and the chic factor?
 We ask women from some of our favourite Australian brands to divulge their tips and secrets.

 Elise Pioch Balzac, Founder of Maison Balzac

 I used to struggle until recently, especially because we have two homes.
-But one of my resolution for 2015 is to do things immediately instead of thinking 'I can do this later'.
+But one of my resolutions was to do things immediately instead of thinking 'I can do this later'.
 So far it is working a treat.

 1. Invest in great desk essentials.
 Mine are my laptop, a Muji pen, a Clairefontaine notebook, a Maison Balzac candle (of course), a calculator and a small bouquet of flowers from Doctor Cooper Studio.